 Every time you set new marketing goals, make sure you also go through this list of goal-setting criteria – it will ultimately help you set better, more achievable goals.

 What kinds of digital marketing goals can you set?

 Now that we’ve gone over the theoretical side of setting goals, what do digital marketing goals actually look like in practice?

 There is a plethora of goals you can set up, but here are some of the most popular:

 - Generate more leads: Generating leads is one of the top priorities for businesses and marketers.

 - Improve your conversion rate: Another popular digital marketing objective is to convert more readers/viewers/followers into customers.

 - Increase your sales: Which is, after all, the ultimate goal for many different businesses.

-But, when you set your digital marketing objectives though, it’s not just about saying “I want more sales” – you have to be a lot more specific than that: how much do you want your sales to increase?
+When you set your marketing goals, though, it’s not just about saying “I want more sales” – you have to be a lot more specific than that: how much do you want your sales to increase?
 Which channels will help you?
 What is your deadline?

-Whenever you put together a new marketing strategy or even when you use a digital marketing tactic, your overall digital marketing objectives should always be at the back of your mind.
+Whenever you put together a new marketing strategy or even when you use a digital marketing tactic, your overall strategic goals should always be at the back of your mind.